-S.796 (Building Codes: Code Cycle increase from 3 to 6 years) by Senator Alexander.
+S.796 (Building Codes: Code Cycle increase from 3 to 6 years) has been introduced.
 Background: February 19, 2019: A meeting with Sen(s) Leatherman and Alexander was held on Tuesday, February 19, 2019 to discuss legislation regarding implementing a SC building code, increasing the code cycle, etc. Senator Leatherman encouraged the stakeholders to reach a compromise.
 As a result, stakeholders met with LCI staff and aided in reaching draft language which addressed increasing the building codes cycle from 3 to 6 years.
 The bill has been adopted by the Senate LCI subcommittee and awaiting a hearing by the full Senate LCI committee.
+Full LCI is meeting on February 13, 2020; however, S.796 is not on the agenda.

 S.706 (Multifamily Dwelling Safety Act) by Senator Cromer was introduced and referred to the Senate Labor, Commerce and Industry (LCI) Committee.
 The bill requires the Department of Labor, Licensing and Regulation (LLR) to adopt a multifamily dwelling balcony code establishing minimum standards for balcony railings that are primarily constructed of wood and are located in multifamily dwellings.
 The bill also requires LLR to conduct inspections of such balconies to determine compliance with code and provide remedies for violations.
-The bill was heard February 12, 2020 @ 10am by the Senate Professions & Occupations Subcommittee and carried over.
+The bill is scheduled to be heard February 12, 2020 @ 10am by the Senate Professions & Occupations Subcommittee.
+If the bill is passed out of Subcommittee favorably it will be placed on the agenda for full Senate LCI on Thursday, February 13, 2020 at 9am in room 308 Gressette.

-H.4327 (Farm Structures) by Representative Williams, et.al.
-This bill amends Section 6-9-65 relating to Farm Structures to revise the definition of farm structure to conform with last passed Building Codes.
+H.4327 (Farm Structures) This bill amends Section 6-9-65 relating to Farm Structures to revise the definition of farm structure to conform with last passed Building Codes.
 Passed out of LCI Subcommittee January 15, 2020 favorably with a technical amendment.
 The bill was debated by the full LCI Committee January 23, 2020 at 9am and reported out favorably.
 H.4327 is on the Senate Calendar awaiting 2nd reading.

 S.753 (V-SAFE Grant Program) by Senator Gambrell was introduced and referred to Senate Banking and Insurance.
 This bill requires that all funds collected to date and henceforth be used to fund the V-SAFE program pursuant to Section 23-9-25.
 The legislation is designed to ensure that total funds collected under Section 38-7-20 (B)(2) be directed to the V-SAFE program.
-The Senate Banking and Insurance Committee is scheduled to discuss S.753 Wednesday, February 26, 2020 @ 11am in room 308 Gressette.
+The Senate Banking and Insurance Subcommittee is scheduled to discuss S.753 Wednesday, February 12, 2020 @ 11am in room 408 Gressette.
+Subcommittee Members: Senators Bennett (chair), Setzler (vice-chair), Davis, Gambrell, and Hutto